teddymacn/ml_in_action_study_notes/part1/ch02/README.md

 There are other common point search algorithms: Ball Tree and K-D Tree.
 These two search algorithms try to enhance the search performance.
 Ball Tree's cost is around O[Dlog(N)], while K-D Tree's is between O(DN) and O[Dlog(N)], when D is small (D<20) it is close to O[Dlog(N)], and when D is large, it is close to O(DN).

-Although Ball Tree and K-D Tree might have smaller cost, it doesn't mean they are always better.
-Ball Tree and K-D Tree's query time will become slower as k increases.
-And both Ball Tree and K-D Tree require a construction phase.
+Although Ball Tree and K-D Tree might have smaller search cost, it doesn't mean they are always better in general.
+Firstly, Ball Tree and K-D Tree's query time will become slower as k increases.
+Secondly, both Ball Tree and K-D Tree require a construction phase.
 If N is relatively small, the cost of the construction phase might be larger than the total search cost they can save.

 *Additional [reference](http://scikit-learn.org/stable/modules/neighbors.html#choice-of-nearest-neighbors-algorithm) for more trade-offs about how to choose a optimal point search algorithm.*

+## Demo Code